osm-nz/linz-address-import/SPEC.md

     // 1️⃣ to add a feature, do not specify the `__action` property {
       "type": "Feature",
-      "id": "abc", // for create, you don't specify an OSM ID, so this ID is just any unique string.
+      "id": "n-1", // for create, you don't specify an OSM ID, so this ID is just any unique string.
       "geometry": {
         "type": "Point",
         "coordinates": [175.103, -36.9]